mgledi/DiffLogo/README.md

 Getting started
 ---------------
-Download the R package DiffLogo available at TODO.
+Download and install the R package DiffLogo available in the folder 'built'.
 Load your motifs of interest as PWMs [1] to R. Please find example motifs in the file 'exampleLogos.R' and in the folder 'inst/pwm' (extracted from [3]).
 Please find the vignette 'DiffLogoBasics.Rnw' of the DiffLogo package for example code.

 Use the function <code>diffLogoFromPwm(PWM1, PWM2)</code> to visualize the difference between two motifs.